 With TrackLab, you can quantify animal activity and movement behavior.
 Gain insights into social behavior, place-preference, eating and drinking behavior, and many more parameters.
 TrackLab also includes various analysis options for individual animals and experimental groups.
 Find out about TrackLab's latest features.

 The TrackLab software is based on a ‘white box’ concept, meaning that processes are transparent, and all data, such as sample coordinates (time, x, y, and z), subject statistics, and group statistics can be exported for custom processing with your preferred mathematical or statistical tool.

 Recorded data can be played back along with parameter data.
 Simply select the time interval that you want to review, and play it back at normal or high speed to trace behavioral events that help explain the statistical results.

 Areas of interest

 You can pan and zoom across the map and draw custom regions of interest.
 This way, you can get the frequencies and durations of subject visits for each of the defined areas, and get indicators for feeding and drinking behavior by calculating the time spent at the drinking trough or feed bunk.
-In addition, you can learn about bedding preferences by comparing place-preference on different floor concepts.
+In addition, you can learn for example about bedding preferences by comparing place-preference on different floor concepts.